Iraqi Armed Forces: International defense cooperation

-From 2003 to 2010, the U.S. Department of Defense took the major role in assuring Iraq's exterior defense.
+During the occupation, from 2003 to 2010, the U.S. Department of Defense took the major role in assuring Iraq's exterior defense.
 The U.S. command responsible was initially Combined Joint Task Force 7, then Multi-National Force – Iraq, and then United States Forces – Iraq.
-USF-I was established on January 1, 2010, and withdrew on December 31, 2011.
+USF-I was established on January 1, 2010, and withdrew on December 31, 2011, following the conclusion of the occupation.
+Thereafter defense responsibility transitioned completely to the Iraqis.

 The Defense Security Cooperation Agency facilitated buying of U.S. weapons.
 Residual assistance efforts were then managed by the Office of Security Cooperation, Iraq, headed by Lieutenant General Robert L. Caslen.
 OSC-Iraq was established on October 1, 2011.
 Lt Gen John M. Bednarek succeeded Caslen.

 While Iran has been accused of involvement in the Iraqi insurgency, the Iranian government also publicly offered help to build up the Iraqi armed forces.
 Then-Iraqi Defence Minister Saadoun al-Dulaimi met with his Iranian colleague Rear Admiral Ali Shamkhani in Tehran in 2005, and the Iranians pledged to give assistance.

 In 2010, U.S. Army Major General Tony Cucolo mentioned Operation Bright Star as an example of a possible joint training exercise component of a future U.S.–Iraq military-to-military relationship.